 The test results showed the following:

-Now I’m not a scientist or qualified in anyway to tell whether these tests were sound but they can be found here for you make your own mind up.
+Now I’m not a scientist or qualified in anyway to tell whether these tests were sound but they were found on the Innokin website.
 The 25 puff test doesn’t sound much to me.

 Anyway that’s the tests in lab conditions which I suppose is good to see Innokin undertaking to show the product working.

-As for flavor and vaopor volume I was very impressed with both when using with the MVP 3.
-The fruity, citrus flavor of Coup De’Tat was very clear and clean and was a pleasure to vape in the iSub Tank and the vapor volume produced was excellent.
+As for flavor and vaopour volume I was very impressed with both when using with the MVP 3.
+The fruity, citrus flavor of Coup De’Tat was very clear and clean and was a pleasure to vape in the iSub Tank and the vapour volume produced was excellent.

 The 0.5 Ohm Japanese cotton coils are recommended to be used between 20W-35W but this will change depending on the type and flavor of juice you are using so the sweet spot for you will differ to mine.